-General organisation of the challenge
+General organization of a challenge

-Challenge Data consists of statistical learning problems of types such as regression, classification, ranking, and prediction, etc. In each case, it is about "learning" a function $f:x\mapsto y$ from a set of examples (couples (x,y)), called training set.
-The quality of the learning is measured from predictions $\hat{f}(x)$ on a set of examples x such that the solution f(x) is not given to participants, called test set.
-These submitted results are compared automatically based on a predefined metric with the ground-truth, which is stored on the platform https://challengedata.ens.fr and is not accessible to participants.
+Challenge Data consists of statistical learning problems such as regression, classification, ranking, etc. In each case, it is about learning a function $f:x\to y$ from a set of observations (pairs (x,y)), called the train set.
+The quality of the learning is measured from predictions $\hat{f}(x)$ on a set of observations x such that the ground-truth solution f(x) is not given to participants, called the test set.
+These submitted results are compared automatically based on a predefined metric with the ground-truth on the test set, which is stored on the platform and is not accessible to participants.
 The obtained score, which is the only thing revealed to participants, allows to classify the different contributions with no doubt on the probity of participants.